ryankopf/antispam/README.md

 When a POST/PATCH/ETC (non-GET) request comes in, the IP blacklist is checked to see if the poster is on a spam blacklist.
 If the poster is on the blacklist then the request is automatically blocked and redirected to a captcha page.
 A real user can then enter the captcha to bypass the block.
+In the future other captcha options may be supported, such as mechanical (hashing) captcha and other types of invisible captcha.

 Eventually configurable settings may be in place to give other options when a spammy IP is detected, but the current defaults are set to only block spam